Radiology, Diagnostic RadiologyBaltimore, Maryland, United States of America

-Dr. Elliot K. Fishman is a Professor in the Johns Hopkins Medicine Department Radiology and Radiological Science, Department of Oncology and Department of Surgery.
+Dr. Elliot K. Fishman is a Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science, Department of Oncology, and Department of Surgery.
 He serves as Director of Diagnostic Imaging and Body Computed Tomography at Johns Hopkins and is a member of the Johns Hopkins Kimmel Cancer Center.
-His clinical and research interests focus on medical imaging with specific emphasis on three-dimensional (3D) imaging and computed tomography (CT).
+His clinical and research interests focus on medical imaging with a specific emphasis on three-dimensional (3D) imaging and computed tomography (CT).

 Dr. Fishman received his B.S. in 1973 and M.D. in 1977 from the University of Maryland.
 After a residency at Sinai Hospital in Baltimore, he completed a fellowship in CT at Johns Hopkins in 1980 and joined the Johns Hopkins faculty in 1981 as an Assistant Professor.
-In 1986, he became Associate Professor and, in 1991, Professor of Radiology and Oncology.
+In 1986, he became an Associate Professor and, in 1991, a Professor of Radiology and Oncology.

 He is a leader in the development of 3D imaging and rendering, including its impacts on and uses in patient care and management.
 He was involved from the beginning in the development of 3D imaging through his work with Pixar, which was a spin-off from LucasFilms in San Rafael, California.
 Over the last 25 years, Dr. Fishman continued to help develop 3D imaging and has been a leader in the development of interactive 3D rendering.
 His team is consistently at the forefront of research and development of new visualization and post-processing techniques and technologies.